-Since we became a Gold HubSpot Partner, we've fielded plenty of questions from people who've heard of HubSpot but don't know what it is, whether it's worth using, how it works, or why they should care.
+Since we became a Platinum HubSpot Partner, we've fielded plenty of questions from people who've heard of HubSpot but don't know what it is, whether it's worth using, how it works, or why they should care.
 So, we've put together a few of those questions (and answers, of course) to help out.

 Is HubSpot free?

 This is the biggest question, because there are also rumours that HubSpot is expensive.
 So, which is right?